Edinburgh-Genome-Foundry/Sequeduct_Methyl/demo/README.md

 * `--dorado_device` refers to the GPU utilised by Dorado.
 This is set by default to cuda:0, meaning it will run on the first CUDA-enabled GPU available.
 Modify this parameter to select the memory device available on your system.
 Refer to [Dorado](https://github.com/nanoporetech/dorado) for more information.

-* `--fasta_ref`, `--indexed_bam`, and `--html_file` can be set to "true" if you wish to save the FASTA reference file generated from the reference GenBank-format file, or the indexed BAM file, or the final HTML report respectively.
+* `--fasta_ref` and `--indexed_bam` can be set to "true" if you wish to save the FASTA reference file generated from the reference GenBank-format file, or the indexed BAM file respectively.

-* `--aligned_bam` and `--bedMethyl` can be set to "false" if you do not wish to save the aligned BAM file or bedMethyl table files respectively.
+* `--aligned_bam`, `--bedMethyl`, and `--html_file` can be set to "false" if you do not wish to save the aligned BAM file, bedMethyl table files, or the final HTML report respectively.

 Moreover, the [parameter sheet](https://github.com/Edinburgh-Genome-Foundry/Sequeduct_Methyl/blob/main/examples/param_sheet.csv) included as input through the `--param_sheet` parameter is utilised by the Python package [EpiJinn](https://github.com/Edinburgh-Genome-Foundry/EpiJinn/tree/main).
 It includes the methylation threshold for the proportion of all reads at each position required to classify the position as methylated (above `methylated_cutoff`), unmethylated (below `unmethylated_cutoff`), or undetermined (between `methylated_cutoff` and `unmethylated_cutoff`).
 These can be altered to be more stringent or lenient as you desire.
 The `methylases` parameter contains the methylases to consider the methylation patterns of.
 Methylations present in these methylase patterns will be identified and flagged.
 This parameter can take one or multiple methylases separated by a space.